Thompson Postdoctoral Fellowship

 How to Apply

 Thank you for your interest.
-Please download our current advertisementand apply through our online portal.
-Applications received by 01/01/21 will receive fullest consideration, but the position will remain open until filled.
+Please download our current advertisement or see our job posting here.
+Applications received by 12/15/22 will receive fullest consideration, but the position will remain open until filled.
 We always invite strong candidates to contact faculty with whom they are interested in working.

 Recipients of the Thompson Fellowship

 Nate Lindsey (2020-2021), worked with Lucia Gualtieri and Biondo Biondi.
 PhD U.C.
 Berkeley.
-His research develops new methods to record seismic waves, which he uses to solve open questions in Earth science.
-He is currently using offshore and onshore telecommunications cables with Distributed Acoustic Sensing (DAS) to capture earthquake and ambient seismic wavefields with 1,000 - 10,000 sensing points at watershed apertures in his new position as Research Scientist in the Department of Geophysics.
+His research developed new methods to record seismic waves, which he uses to solve open questions in Earth science.
+He used offshore and onshore telecommunications cables with Distributed Acoustic Sensing (DAS) to capture earthquake and ambient seismic wavefields with 1,000 - 10,000 sensing points at watershed apertures.
+Nate was promoted to Research Scientist in the Department of Geophysics before leaving to join FiberSense.

 Matt Siegfried (2017-2018), worked with Dusty Schroeder and Jenny Suckale.
 PhD with Helen Fricker, Scripps Institution of Oceanography, U.C.
 San Diego.
 His research interests include subglacial hydrology, ice sheet grounding zone dynamics, ice sheet mass balance, and remote sensing method development and ground-truthing.
 At Stanford, he focused his research on Antarctic sub-glacial hydrology.
 Matt recently joined the Colorado School of Mines as an Assistant Professor in the Department of Geophysics.